Christofferos/VirtualMeet/README.md

 4. Call createAnswer(), then write answer to database.
 5. Share ICE candidates with other peer
 6. Show remote video feed

+**Firebase:** will work as a 3rd party server is required for signaling that stores shared data for stream negotiation